prakritidev/docker-airflow/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/puckel/docker-airflow.svg)]()
 [![Docker Stars](https://img.shields.io/docker/stars/puckel/docker-airflow.svg)]()

+# Added S3,awscli,kubernetes to docker Image

+I was not able to save my logs to aws S3 for my personal project and added mentioned feature to the docker image, however I did not upload the image to dockerhub.
+If you want to use docker-compose, it will use the default image uploaded by puckel.
+I will add some more in future.

+# How to store logs to S3

+You can store your credentials to the default ~/.aws/credentials or, you can use Airfloe GUI-> connections -> new connnection, or change the conf file.
+For me only storing my credentials to the default directory worked not sure why.

 This repository contains **Dockerfile** of [apache-airflow](https://github.com/apache/incubator-airflow) for [Docker](https://www.docker.com/)'s [automated build](https://registry.hub.docker.com/u/puckel/docker-airflow/) published to the public [Docker Hub Registry](https://registry.hub.docker.com/).

 ## Informations